This post may contain affiliate links. To read our affiliate policy, click here.

 - Baby hygiene products

 - Various industrial products like paint, glue, cutting oils, and paper coatings

 Is Methylisothiazolinone Safe?

-Though the U.S. has no ban or limitations on methylisothiazolinone, and it remains in wide use, the US Cosmetic Ingredient Review Panel does not recommend using leave-on products with concentrations exceeding 0.00075% or rinse-off products with concentrations exceeding 0.0015%.
+Though the U.S. has no ban or limits on methylisothiazolinone, and it remains in wide use, the US Cosmetic Ingredient Review Panel does not recommend using leave-on products with concentrations exceeding 0.00075% or rinse-off products with concentrations exceeding 0.0015%.

-In addition to contact allergy concerns, in vitro studies suggest that prolonged exposure to low levels of methylisothiazolinone may have damaging consequences to the developing nervous system of a fetus (source and source).
-However, it’s unclear whether MI in cosmetic products would have this same neurotoxic effect displayed in the studies.
+In addition to contact allergy concerns, in vitro studies suggest that prolonged exposure to low levels of methylisothiazolinone may have harmful consequences to the developing nervous system of a fetus (source and source).
+However, it’s unclear whether MI in beauty products would have this same neurotoxic effect displayed in the studies.
 Though, it is useful to be armed with the full spectrum of potential harm methylisothiazolinone use could present.

 Methylisothiazolinone Side Effects

 - Weight gain